tektutor/openshift-tekton-feb-2022/Day1/README.md

 1. Our training lab environment already has OpenShift Cluster pre-installed
 2. Hence, you don't have to perform any installation listed below
 3. The installation procedures listed below are purely meant for your future reference
-4. Any type of OpenShift installation will corrupt our OpenShift cluster, hence kindly co-operate
+4. Any type of OpenShift installation will corrupt our OpenShift clus:question:ter, hence kindly co-operate
 5. Please delete your project after you complete each exercise to avoid overloading the OpenShift cluster
 6. Kind request to create only one project per participant